getcarina/getcarina.com/_getting-started/2016-10-31-create-swarm-cluster-with-cli.md

 To run applications on Carina, create a free account (no credit card required) by following the [sign up process](https://app.getcarina.com/app/signup).

 Note your Carina API key.
-To get it, go to the [Carina Control Panel](https://app.getcarina.com), click your username in the top-right corner, and then click **API Key**.
+To view your API key, go to the [Carina Control Panel](https://app.getcarina.com), click your username in the top-right corner, and then click **Settings**.

 ### Install the Carina CLI
 {% include install-carina.md %}